digital-marketinginternational-marketing

 Updates to laws in Spain to attract more start-up business, for example, show that this country is aware that its reputation for bureaucracy can intimidate some entrepreneurs.

-Everything in Spain – from family dynamics and romantic relationships to socialising and, of course, business – all comes down to the relationships of trust between people.
+Everything in Spain, from family dynamics and romantic relationships to socialising and business, all comes down to the relationships of trust between people.

 Because of this, you need to keep this personal touch in mind not only when you begin your digital marketing campaigns in Spain, but also in how you negotiate new business and strengthen existing ties to your company.

-While the work-life balance in Spain is strong, a side-effect of that is that the lines between personal acquaintances and business associates is perhaps more blurred than you may have dealt with in your career elsewhere.
+While the work-life balance in Spain is strong, a side effect of that is that the lines between personal acquaintances and business associates are perhaps more blurred than you may have dealt with in your career elsewhere.

 People in Spain want to enjoy life.
 While business is done here with a careful hand, strong attention to detail and incisive strategy, Spanish entrepreneurs put their work lives aside when the office closes, and will expect that same courtesy of you.